jessepav/lacygoill-wiki-backup/vim/regex.md

 From `:h [:upper:]`:

    > These items  only work  for 8-bit characters,  except [:lower:]  and [:upper:]
->     also work for multi-byte characters when using the new regexp engine.
+   > also work for multibyte characters when using the new regexp engine.

 ## a sequence of non-keyword characters?